Arceus30/PlacementPrep/Server/HTTP Server/HTTPServer.md

     -   describes the communication options for the target resource.
 -   **TRACE**
     -   performs a message loop-back test along the path to the target resource.

+**How response should be sent**

+-   When browser is the only client then response should be sent in html format to decrease the load on the client( Server Side Rendering)
+-   When anybody can be client then response (i.e, raw data) should be sent in json format (Client Side Rendering)
+-   it is a recommended way to make a hybrid system in which
+    -   /abc :- returns the complete html document
+    -   /api/abc :- returns only the requested data

 ### 2. HTTP Server And Url